nater0000/simple-app/README.md

 - [ ] Add cmake for basic project compilation
 - [ ] Add gcc implementation
 - [ ] Add Windows Resource feature usage into gcc implementation
+- [ ] Integrate with forked version of webui
+- [ ] Integrate with forked version of civetweb
+- [ ] Integrate with forked version of c-embed

 ### Possible improvements